zainab-Memon/Learning-React/02-React Basics and Working With Components/README.md

      }
      export default ExpenseItems;
   ```
+ #### Summary
+- So basically, we passed in props as an argument in our function. props gets passed as a parameter to our functional component.
+- We then tried to access it by writing the following: the props.date, props.title, and props.amount.
+- Now that we've done that, we can go back to our App.js to render our product and pass some data to these three props.
+Props are passed in like HTML attributes.
 ## Splitting
 - React doesn’t force you to follow a specific component structure or hierarchy.
 - We could build our whole app in a single React component and render all the content together in the same function.